saigouthamkaranam/Python-Programming/Beginer-Level-Projects/8 - Hangman Game/README.md

 # 8 - HANGMAN GAME
-## Description: As the name suggests this project is a random password generator, enter the no.of characters, numbers and symbols that you want to put in yout password.
-This password generates random password everytime!
+## Description: As the name suggests this project is a the famous Hangman game that we all used to play!
 ## 📝Project - 08
 ## 🎓Skill-Level: Beginner
 ## 🎨Language-Python